By Lola Rain

 Sales and marketing teams will learn how to work together and nurture leads.

 In all my years of marketing, I’ve encountered the same reaction over and over again when I talk about lead nurturing: Uncertainty.
 Marketing and sales don’t see eye to eye because they use different terminology.
 A marketing funnel and a sales funnel are not the same thing.
-This is the year that sales and marketing learned to communicate using the same fundamental language.
+This is the year that sales and marketing learn to communicate using the same fundamental language.

 The customer journey to a salesperson may look linear: a phone call, a tour, a follow-up call, a second tour, and a deposit after the prospect agrees it’s the right community at the right price.
 Virtual selling is not linear.
 How do you even get the prospect on the phone?
 How do you get a prospect to agree to a virtual tour?
 These critical questions need to be part of the sales process.